lowcoder-org/lowcoder/docs/build-applications/realtime-collaboration.md

   container_name: hocuspocus
   restart: unless-stopped
   environment:
-    HOCUSPOCUS_SECRET: "s3cr3t! - CHANGE THIS!"
+    # Empty is convenient for local development only.
+    HOCUSPOCUS_SECRET: ""
 ```

 See [`deploy/docker/docker-compose-multi.yaml`](https://github.com/lowcoder-org/lowcoder/blob/main/deploy/docker/docker-compose-multi.yaml).

-> **Important:** Change `HOCUSPOCUS_SECRET` before exposing the service.
+> **Important:** The multi-container compose file leaves `HOCUSPOCUS_SECRET` empty for local development.
+Set a matching server and frontend value before exposing the service.
 With an empty secret the server accepts every connection and every document name, so anyone who can reach the port can read and write the shared state of any app.

 ## Pointing The Client At The Server